fzampirolli/mctest/README.md

 Please access [vision.ufabc.edu.br:8000](http://vision.ufabc.edu.br:8000)
 for some [examples](http://vision.ufabc.edu.br/MCTest/MCTest5-Experiments/).

-#### Help us spread webMCtest.
+#### Help us spread MCTest.
 If more people use it, the faster the improvements.

-WebMCtest must be installed on an Ubuntu 18.04 server through ports 3306 and 8000.
+MCTest must be installed on an Ubuntu 18.04 server through ports 3306 and 8000.

 Define specific data in the file [_settings.env](_settings.env).

 ### After downloading in [github.com/fzampirolli/mctest](https://github.com/fzampirolli/mctest),
-install webMCTest with:
+install MCTest with:
 ```
 sudo su
 source _setup_all.sh